MicrosoftDocs/defender-docs/defender-endpoint/network-protection-macos.md

 4. Network protection does not support the use of QUIC on browsers.
 Administrators need to ensure that QUIC is disabled when testing to ensure sites are blocked correctly.

 > [!TIP]
-> No end-user notifications on third party browsers?
+> No end-user notifications are appearing on third party browsers?
 Check your toast message settings.

 ## See also